Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Why young people are particularly exposed

-PTC and Buddha Blue particularly worry health authorities because they circulate in discreet forms: e-liquids, anonymous vials, electronic cigarettes, puffs, or products purchased online.
+PTC and Buddha Blue particularly worry health authorities because they circulate in discreet forms: e-liquids, anonymous vials, electronic cigarettes, puffs, or products bought online.
 This presentation can give a false impression of normality.

 Discretion